Kotak Mahindra Bank Q3 net profit up 16%

 Social media influencers are flipping the rules by first getting followers and then launching products and ...

-Private sector lender Kotak Mahindra Bank reported a 16.1 per cent increase in its standalone net profit at ₹ 1,853.54 crore for the third quarter this fiscal as against ₹ 1,595.90 crore in the same period last fiscal.
+Private sector lender Kotak Mahindra Bank reported a 16.1 per cent increase in its standalone net profit at ₹1,853.54 crore for the third quarter of this fiscal against ₹1,595.90 crore in the same period last fiscal.

-Provisions soared by 34.9 per cent to ₹ 599.03 crore in the third quarter this fiscal as against ₹ 444 crore a year ago.
+Provisions rose by 34.9 per cent to ₹599.03 crore in the third quarter of this fiscal against ₹444 crore a year ago.

-In accordance with the Resolution Framework for Covid-19 announced by RBI on August 6, 2020, as at December 31, 2020, the bank has approved, for certain eligible borrowers, one-time restructuring of 0.28 per cent of net advances, it further said.
+In accordance with the Resolution Framework for Covid-19 announced by the RBI on August 6, 2020, as of December 31, 2020, the bank has approved, for certain eligible borrowers, one-time restructuring of 0.28 per cent of net advances, it further said.
+This is roughly ₹600 crore.

 Social media influencers are flipping the rules by first getting followers and then launching products and ...